Docker Task Runner

 - echo "Hello World!"

-Once you specify the taskRunner type, you get the autocompletion and validation for the runner-specific properties.
-In the example above, the task allocates 1 CPU to the container.
+Once you specify the taskRunner type, you get autocompletion and validation for the runner-specific properties.
+In the example above, the task allocates one CPU to the container.

 Docker task runner properties

-The only property required by the taskRunner is the containerImage property that needs to be set on the script task.
+The only property required by the taskRunner is the containerImage property, which must be set on the script task.
 The image can be from a public or private registry.

-Additionally, using the Docker task runner you can configure memory allocation, volumes, environment variables, and more.
-For a full list of properties available in the Docker task runner, check the Docker plugin documentation or explore the same in the built-in Code Editor in the Kestra UI.
+Additionally, when using the Docker task runner, you can configure memory allocation, volumes, environment variables, and more.
+For a full list of available properties, refer to the Docker plugin documentation or explore them in the built-in Code Editor in the Kestra UI.

 Task runner behavior in a failure scenario

-Generally speaking, each task runner container initiated by Kestra will continue running until the task completes, even if the Kestra worker is terminated (e.g. due to a crash).
-However, there are some caveats to be aware of depending on how Kestra and the task runner are deployed.
+In general, each task runner container initiated by Kestra will continue running until the task completes, even if the Kestra worker is terminated (for example, due to a crash).
+However, there are a few caveats depending on how Kestra and the task runner are deployed.

-When Kestra and DinD are deployed in the same pod in a Kubernetes environment, the pod will be restarted if Kestra Worker fails.
-This ensures that the DinD container and any task runner containers are also restarted.
+When Kestra and DinD are deployed in the same pod in a Kubernetes environment, the pod will restart if the Kestra Worker fails.
+This ensures that both the DinD container and any task runner containers are restarted.

 {